kylerbrown/bark/README.md

 - `bark-entry-from-prefix` -- create an entry from datasets with matching file prefixes
 - `bark-clean-orphan-metas` -- remove orphan `.meta` files without associated datafiles
 - `bark-scope` -- opens a Bark SampledData file in [neuroscope](http://neurosuite.sourceforge.net/).
 (Requires an installation of neuroscope)
+- `bark-convert-rhd` -- converts Intan .rhd files to datasets in a Bark entry
 - `csv-from-waveclus` -- converts a [wave_clus](https://github.com/csn-le/wave_clus) spike time file to a csv
+- `csv-from-textgrid` -- converts a [praat](http://www.fon.hum.uva.nl/praat/) TextGrid file to a csv

 For processing continuously sampled data, try the [datutils](https://github.com/kylerbrown/datutils) project, which attempts to adhere to the Bark/ARF standard.